Lagrangian filtering for wave-mean flow decomposition: Formulation of on-the-fly method

 with initial conditions $\vxip{3\mapsto 2}(\vx,0) = 0$.
 Then, $\barL{f}(\vx,t^*)$ can be found using $\vXia{3\mapsto 2}(\vx,t^*) = \vXip{3\mapsto 2}(\vx,t^*+T) = \vxip{3\mapsto 2}(\vx,t^*+T) + \vx$ from

 Like strategy 1, strategy 3 requires a final interpolation step if $\barL{f}$ is required (rather than $f^*$).
 However, this final interpolation, performed using $\vXia{3\mapsto 2}$, is likely to be much more accurate than that in strategy 1, since the trajectory mean and midpoint positions differ only by the wave perturbation (see figure \ref{fig:trajectorydiagram}).
 This will be demonstrated in figure \ref{fig:strat13_comparison}.
-Furthermore, there are no singularities in \eqref{partial_f_evol3}, \eqref{xi31eq}, or \eqref{xi32eq}, making them much easier to solve numerically than the corresponding equations for strategy 2.